lisonge/vite-plugin-monkey/README.md

 ### CSP

-in most cases, this problem does not occur
+in most cases, this problem does not occur, but some website like <https://github.com/lisonge/vite-plugin-monkey/issues/1> will appear

 in dev server, userscript will run between two origin